 Chikungunya:

-Chikungunya is a newcomer among the vector borne infections.
-This disease is believed to have originated in the remote islands in Arabian Sea in 2005-06 and spread rapidly over whole of Kerala within the next two years, affecting more than 80 per cent of our population.
-This has resulted in life long immunity for the affected population.
-The past five years have seen no deaths due to chikungunya.
-But in 2022, 66 cases were reported in Kerala.
-Here again the vector responsible for disease transmission is the Aedes mosquitoes.
-Since both dengue and chikungunya are transmitted by same mosquito and as the same mosquitoes are responsible for transmission of the potential threat of Zika virus disease and Yellow fever, the health system should be vigilant.
-In 2022, 66 cases were reported in which 62 cases were from Thiruvananthapuram District.
-In 2023 (upto August 31), 20 cases reported, of which 17 were from Thiruvananthapuram only.
-The details of district-wise patients treated for chikungunya and death reported in 2022 and 2023 (upto August 31) and number of cases and death reported from 2019 to 2023 (upto August 31) is given below:
+This disease is believed to have originated in the remote islands in the Arabian Sea in 2005-06 and spread rapidly over the whole of Kerala within the next two years, affecting more than 80 per cent of our population.
+This has resulted in lifelong immunity for the affected population.
+In 2022, 66 cases were reported in Kerala.
+Here again, the vector responsible for disease transmission is the Aedes mosquitoes.
+Since both dengue and chikungunya are transmitted by the same mosquito and as the same mosquitoes are responsible for the transmission of the potential threat of Zika virus disease and Yellow fever, the health system is vigilant.
+In 2023, 31 cases were reported of which 24 cases were from Thiruvananthapuram District.
+In 2024 (up to August 31), 15 cases were reported, of which 11 were from Thiruvananthapuram only.
+The details of district-wise patients treated for chikungunya and deaths reported in 2023 and 2024 (up to August 31) are given below and the number of cases and deaths reported from 2019 to 2024 (up to August 31) is given below:

 Name of Diseases Case